$0 Wales Adoption Quick-Start Checklist

 The 2022/23 NAS Annual Report noted a 12% decrease in families registering to adopt, linked in part to cost-of-living concerns.
 This is a real barrier — but the financial picture for many families is better than they assume going in, especially where the child has complex needs and an adoption allowance is established.

 The key is understanding your entitlements before you worry.
-Most families adopting a child under age 5 with moderate additional needs will be entitled to adoption leave, PDG-CLA support through school, and potentially an adoption allowance — a combination that meaningfully offsets the additional parenting costs.
+Depending on your circumstances, you may qualify for adoption leave, PDG-CLA support through school, and potentially an adoption allowance.

 For a full breakdown of the NAS Wales process, financial entitlements at each stage, and what to expect throughout assessment and beyond, the Wales Adoption Process Guide covers the complete picture.